Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 implement prim post-processing that executes immediately after prims are written (and/or after animation is written to a prim in time-based exports).
-Chasers are registered with a particular name and can be passed argument name/value pairs in an invocation of `MayaUSDExportCommand`.
+Chasers are registered with a particular name and can be passed argument name/value pairs in an invocation of a concrete `MayaUSDExportCommand` command.
 There is no "plugin discovery" method here – the developer/user is responsible for making sure the chaser is registered.

-We provide one such chaser plugin called `AlembicChaser` to try to make integrating USD into Alembic-heavy pipelines easier.
+For example the pxr plug-in provides one such chaser plugin called `AlembicChaser` to try to make integrating USD into Alembic-heavy pipelines easier.
 One of its features is that it can export all Maya attributes whose name matches a particular prefix (e.g. `ABC_`) as USD attributes by using its `attrprefix` argument.
 Here is an example of what that call to `mayaUSDExport` might look like:

 ```python
 cmds.mayaUSDExport(